ericngoo/MERN---Note-Keeper-App/README.md

 ## Note Keeper App

-A CRUD application for note keeping with basic account creation to store personal notes, built with ExpressJS, React, PassportJS, Axios, and MongoDB.
+A CRUD application for note keeping with basic account creation to store personal notes, built with ExpressJS, React, PassportJS, Axios, and MongoDB Atlas.

 ## Project Screen Shots